Learn safety tips to protect you and your family when preparing foods that contain flour.

 - DO clean up carefully after working with flour or raw dough and eggs:

 - Wash hands thoroughly with soap and running water, and,

 - Wash utensils, bowls, baking pans and cutting boards, and countertops with warm, soapy water.

 - DO NOT eat, taste, or allow children to eat or play with raw dough products or baking mix before cooking.

 - DO NOT keep recalled flour.
 Throw it away.

 - DO NOT let children use raw dough for crafts or play clay.

-- DO NOT use products that contain raw flour, like cake mix to make milkshakes.
+- DO NOT use products that contain raw flour, like cake mix, to make ready-to-eat products like milkshakes.

 - DO NOT try to heat treat flour in your own home.
 Home treatments of flour may not effectively kill all bacteria and do not make it safe to eat raw.

 - DO NOT use raw cookie dough in ready-to-eat ice cream.